rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 {% hint style="warning" %}
-If the custom attribute mapping is not provided, all the attributes apart from the default ones are dropped.
+RudderStack will drop the custom attributes that are not defined in the mapping and send the rest of the attributes to Gainsight PX.
 {% endhint %}

 A sample `identify` call is as shown below: